TechGrounds-Cloud8/cloud8-yismailmo/Project/Projectv1.0/Design Documentation.md

 # Project architecture:

-Build the Infrastructure as Code app using Bicep for the following architecture(this is just an example and i will have to add services to the design).
+Build the Infrastructure as Code app using Bicep for the following architecture(this is just an example and i will add services to the design).

 ![project_architecturev1.0](../../00_includes/Project_architecturev1.0.png)